UGA-Franklin-SPIA-GLOBIS-Liverpool Study Abroad-Summer

 This study abroad program, based in Northwest England (Liverpool), offers coursework in political science and sociology with a focus on criminal justice.
 Students do not need to be criminal justice majors; if you are a criminal justice major, these will count in the degree program (under the category of major electives):

 Criminal Justice Systems in the US and UK (POLS 4781).
 Taught by University of Georgia political science professor and director of criminal justice studies, Dr. Susan Haire.
 This course will use a comparative approach, drawing on the U.S. experience, to develop students’ understanding of the British criminal justice system.
-During the pre-trip preparation, students will engage in assignments that provide an overview of the British and US systems and how they compare in terms of criminal justice administration.
-After arriving in Liverpool, assignments will center on policing and trial courts in England and Wales (including excursions).
-The final portion of the course will compare the relationship between political institutions and criminal justice policies in the US and England.
+During the pre-trip preparation, students will engage in assignments that provide an overview of the British and US systems and how they compare in terms of political and legal institutions that shape criminal justice policy and administration.
+After arriving in Liverpool, assignments will center on trial courts, policing and corrections in England and Wales (including excursions).

 (pre-trip readings and assignments begin early June)